Jo Cline Memorial Astronomy Lecture

-The Cline Observatory Jo Cline Memorial Astronomy Day Lecture featuring a prominent researcher in astronomy, astrophysics, or planetary science.
-The lecture is held each fall in Koury Auditorium at GTCC's Jamestown Campus – it is free and open to the public.
+The annual Cline Observatory Jo Cline Memorial Astronomy Day Lecture features a prominent researcher in astronomy, astrophysics, or planetary science.
+The lecture is held each fall in Koury Auditorium at GTCC's Jamestown Campus.
+It is free and open to the public.

 Past Lectures